MOST RECENT

 - Curfew.
 Drivers under the age of 18 are not allowed to drive between 9 p.m. and 5 a.m. in New York City and Long Island.

-Exceptions to the New York permit rules can be made in cases when traveling is required for employment reasons.
+Exceptions to these NY permit restrictions can be made in cases when traveling is required for employment reasons.
 Please check the details with your local DMV office.

 Applying for New York Learners Permit

-If you don't have your permit yet and you are reading this just to learn what to expect, you should visit the DMV and apply for the learners permit.
-You will be required to take the DMV permit test and you may want to take a practice permit test before you do the real thing.
+If you don't have your permit yet and you are reading this just to learn what to expect, you should visit the DMV and apply for a learners permit.
+You will be required to take the New York state permit test and you may want to study with free permit practice test NY questions before you do the real thing.
+You can find plenty of other practice tests on the website, such as the DMV practice permit test NY quiz or the NYS drivers permit practice test exam, try to take as many quizzes as possible to make sure you cover all NY permit test questions.
+Good luck!